 Creating a volume may require privileged access, which depends on whether an administrator password is required by the MRC.
 To pass an administrator password, add --admin_password to the mkfs.xtreemfs command.

-For a complete list of parameters, please refer to the mkfs.xtreemfs man page.
+For a complete list of parameters, please refer to mkfs.xtreemfs --help or the man mkfs.xtreemfs man page.

 4.2.2 Deleting Volumes